 Applicants may submit more than one application.
 Applicants who submit multiple applications must clearly explain how each proposal differs from the other(s).

-BUT: if there are proposals for very similar projects, only one application will be accepted and evaluated; the applicants will be asked to withdraw the other or the applicant/application will be rejected.
+BUT: if there are several proposals for very similar projects, only one application will be accepted and evaluated; the applicants will be asked to withdraw the others (or they will be rejected).

 Eligible activities